awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 The finding provider can provide the initial severity, but cannot update it after that\.
 The severity can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
 It can only be updated by a master account\.
 It cannot be updated by a member account\.

 The finding severity does not consider the criticality of the involved assets or the underlying resource\.
 Criticality is defined as the level of importance of the resources that are associated with the finding\.
-For example, a resource that is associated with a mission critical application versus one associated with nonproduction testing\.
+For example, a resource that is associated with a mission critical application versus one that is associated with nonproduction testing\.
 To capture information about resource criticality, use the `Criticality` field\.

 The finding must have either `Label` or `Normalized` populated\.
 If neither attribute is populated, then the finding is invalid\. `Label` is the preferred attribute\.